Moissanite vs Lab Diamond: Full Guide (Which Is Better?)

 Refraction & Light Behavior

-Moissanite is a double-refractive gemstone, meaning light splits into two rays as it passes through — amplifying brilliance and color.
+Moissanite is double-refractive, meaning light splits into two rays as it passes through the stone — boosting its brilliance and rainbow flashes.

-Lab grown diamonds, like natural diamonds, are single-refractive, which results in a more even, understated sparkle.
+Lab grown diamonds are single-refractive, just like natural diamonds, creating a more even and subtle sparkle.

 Color & Clarity